By Daisy Jemutai

 What are your thoughts about the K-pop reception in Kenya and what it means for the Cultural Exchange between Korea and Kenya?

 Kenyans interested in K-pop are on the rise.
 Some are even participating in activities that other International fans are in, such as holding birthday projects for their favorite k-pop band members and visiting children homes to help out with money collected from fan bases.
 We look forward to having our K-CON East Africa.
-With such events, there will be more cultural exchange between Korea and Kenya.
+With such events, there will be more cultural exchanges between Korea and Kenya.

 What is the future for the Korea Enthusiast?